autotelik/datashift/README.markdown

 enabling import/export of Product data including creating Variants with different count on hands and all associations including Properties/Taxons/OptionTypes and Images.

-Loaders can be configured via YAML with over ride values, default values and mandatory column settingss.
+Loaders can be configured via YAML with over ride values, default values and mandatory column settings.

 Many example Spreadsheets/CSV files in spec/fixtures, fully documented with comments for each column.